kaixindelele/RHER/README.md

 > The experimental results indicate the significant improvements in sample efficiency of RHER compared to vanilla-HER in five typical robot manipulation tasks, including Push, PickAndPlace, Drawer, Insert, and ObstaclePush.
 The proposed RHER method has also been applied to learn a contact-rich push task on a physical robot from scratch, and the success rate reached 10/10 with only 250 episodes

+## Other interesting motivation:
+1. Don’t overambitious, agent need pay more attention to the goal which can be changed by itself.
+2. One step at a time, gradually reach the distant goal.
+3. Standing on the shoulders of giants, we can avoid many detours, just like scientific research.

-If this paper is accepted, or the paper of multiple blocks is finished, I will release the code for the pytorch version.
+If this paper is accepted, or the paper of multiple blocks is finished, I will release the code for the pytorch version immediately~

 ## Training process for stack.